osterbergmarcus/osterbergmarcus.github.io/_posts/2016-04-13-statelessFunctionComponentsInReact.markdown

 With <a href="https://facebook.github.io/react/index.html" target="_new">React</a> your UI is built out of
 <strong>reusable components</strong>.
 It's a modular way of development.
 In v0.14 <i>Stateless Functions</i> was introduced and lets
 you write <strong>Composable components</strong>.
 Components that are stateless and isolated.
-That means that we can write <a href="https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.e17aanyhdpresentational" target="_new"> presentational components</a> (basically a components that returns good looking divs) that are pure functions.
+That means that we can write <a href="https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.e17aanyhdpresentational" target="_new"> presentational components</a> (basically components that returns good looking divs) that are pure functions.
 So no state, lifecycle methods or refs attribute.
 <br/>
 <br/>